asrampasso/academic_website/content/timeline/_index.md

  - Graduation: August 2019.

 **Volunteer Teacher in Adult Education**
- - Volunteer Teacher in the Adult Education program of the Escola Nova Lourenço Castanho.I taught science classes for adults from underrepresented populations who did not have a chance to study when they were younger.
+ - I worked as a Volunteer Teacher in the Adult Education program of the Escola Nova Lourenço Castanho during my Master's Degree.
+ - I taught science classes for adults from underrepresented populations who did not have a chance to study when they were younger.
 For approximately two years I witnessed firsthand how education can impact and effectively change lives.
  - Fall 2017 - Spring 2019.

 ---